ITProject-Thu-12pm/CRM-BACKEND/README.md

 | 13 | User | Select contacts by several categories on contact page | Enable users to view contacts based on different criteria, facilitating quicker access and better organization. | The contacts displayed correspond to the selected category | The displayed contact does not correspond to the selected category |
 | 14 | User | Get a list of contacts whose birthday is today | Allow users to send personalized greetings or offers, enhancing customer relations. | Contacts whose birthday today is displayed on the dashboard page | Contacts whose birthday today is not displayed on the dashboard page |

-Non-Functional Testing:
+**Non-Functional Testing**

-Website Responsiveness → User Friendly
+1. **Website Responsiveness → User Friendly**
- 1. Front-end signup, login, forget password page’s responsiveness
- 2. Dashboard page responsiveness
+   1.1.
+Front-end signup, login, forget password page’s responsiveness 1.2.
+Dashboard page responsiveness
- 3. Profile page responsivenes
+   1.3.
+Profile page responsiveness
- 4. Responsiveness of the side bar
+   1.4.
+Responsiveness of the side bar
- 5. Responsiveness of ContactsTable in Contacts Page
- 6. Todo page responsiveness
+   1.5.
+Responsiveness of ContactsTable in Contacts Page 1.6.
+Todo page responsiveness

-Email verification → User Friendly & Security
+2. **Email verification → User Friendly & Security**
-User Friendly
+   2.1. **User Friendly**
- 1. After clicking the get code button, the user has to wait for 30 seconds to click the button again.
+   - 2.1.1.
+After clicking the get code button, the user has to wait for 30 seconds to click the button again.
- 2. Instead of answering complex security questions (which can be forgotten or guessed), users receive a straightforward code in their email.
+   - 2.1.2.
+Instead of answering complex security questions, users receive a straightforward code in their email.
- 3. The new password must be enter twice
+   - 2.1.3.
+The new password must be entered twice.

-Security
+   2.2. **Security**
- 1. Emailing a verification code creates a record.
-If there's suspicious activity, users or administrators can check the email timestamps and IP
+   - 2.2.1.
+Emailing a verification code creates a record.
+Users or administrators can check for suspicious activity.
-    addresses to trace back any unauthorized attempts.
- 2. Sending a code to a registered email address ensures that only the legitimate owner of the account。
+   - 2.2.2.
+Sending a code ensures only the legitimate owner of the account can reset the password.
- 3. It confirms the identity of the person trying to reset the password.
-If someone tries to access an account maliciously, they won't be able to proceed without this code.
+   - 2.2.3.
+The code confirms the identity of the person trying to reset the password.
- 4. The 6-digital code will expire in 10 minutes.
+   - 2.2.4.
+The 6-digital code will expire in 10 minutes.

-Hashed password → Security
+3. **Hashed password → Security**
- 1. The password will be hashed before being stored into the database
+   - 3.1.
+The password is hashed before being stored.
- 2. No one can extract the password plain text
+   - 3.2.
+No one can extract the password in plain text.

-Using id as PK instead of email → Security
+4. **Using id as PK instead of email → Security**
- 1. For user and contact, using id as primary key instead of email, which can lower the possibility to be hacker by others.
+   - 4.1.
+For user and contact, the primary key is the id, not the email, reducing the risk of hacking.

-User login require functionality → Authentication
+5. **User login required functionality → Authentication**
- 1. Only login user can changed user profile information including the password
- 2. Only login user can update the contacts which are belonging to the user
- 3. Contact’s belong_to_user field will be automatically filled according to the login user’s id
+   - 5.1.
+Only logged-in users can change their profile information.
+   - 5.2.
+Only logged-in users can update their contacts.
+   - 5.3.
+The contact’s belong_to_user field is auto-filled based on the logged-in user’s id.

 ### Test Cases